jhpyle/docassemble/_docs/config.md

 ## <a name="certs"></a>Path to SSL certificates

-The `certs` directive indicates a central location where SSL certificates for the web server can be found.
-The location can be a file path, an [S3] path, or an [Azure blob storage] path.
-This is only relevant if you are using [HTTPS].
+The `certs` directive indicates a central location where SSL certificates can be found.
+The location can be a file path, an [S3] path (beginning with `s3://`), or an [Azure blob storage] path (beginning with `blob://`).
+In most cases, you should leave this directive alone.

-For example, you might keep your certificates on a network drive:
+You might keep your certificates on a network drive:

 {% highlight yaml %}
 certs: /netmount/files/docassemble/certs
 {% endhighlight %}

-By default, the [NGINX] HTTPS configuration contains:
+When the server is running, it expects certificates to reside in `/etc/ssl/docassemble`.
+For example, by default, the [NGINX] HTTPS configuration contains:

 {% highlight text %}
 ssl_certificate /etc/ssl/docassemble/nginx.crt;
 ssl_certificate_key /etc/ssl/docassemble/nginx.key;
 {% endhighlight %}

-When using a [multi-server arrangement] or [Docker], the [supervisor] process on each web server executes the [`docassemble.webapp.install_certs`] module during the [startup process].
-This module copies certificates from the location indicated by `certs` to `/etc/ssl/docassemble` before starting the web server.
-This is a convenience feature.
-Otherwise, you would have to manually install the SSL certificates on every new **docassemble** web server you create.
+The [supervisor] process executes the [`docassemble.webapp.install_certs`] module during the [startup process].
+This module copies certificates from the location indicated by `certs` to `/etc/ssl/docassemble` before starting the server.

 The value of `certs` can be a file path, an [S3]<span></span>
 [URI] (e.g., `s3://exampledotcom/certs`), or an